Ancient Maya art: Maya art history

 Starting in the early 1970s, the historiography of the Maya kingdoms – first of all, Palenque – came to occupy the forefront.
 Art-historical interpretation joined the historical approach pioneered by Proskouriakoff as well as the mythological approach initiated by M.D.
-Coe, with a professor of art, Linda Schele, serving as a driving force.
-Schiele's seminal interpretations of Maya art are found throughout her work, especially in The Blood of Kings, written together with art historian M. Miller.
+Coe, with an archaeological illustrator, Merle Greene Robertson, and a professor of art, Linda Schele, serving as driving forces.
+Schele's seminal interpretations of Maya art are found throughout her work, especially in The Blood of Kings, written together with art historian M. Miller.
 Maya art history was also spurred by the enormous increase in sculptural and ceramic imagery, due to extensive archaeological excavations, as well as to organized looting on an unprecedented scale.
 From 1973 onwards, M.D.
 Coe published a series of books offering pictures and interpretations of unknown Maya vases, with the Popol Vuh Twin myth for an explanatory model.
 In 1981, Robicsek and Hales added an inventory and classification of Maya vases painted in codex style, thereby revealing even more of a hitherto barely known spiritual world.

 As to subsequent developments, important issues in Schele's iconographic work have been elaborated by Karl Taube.
 New approaches to Maya art include studies of ancient Maya ceramic workshops, the representation of bodily experience and the senses in Maya art, and of hieroglyphs considered as iconographic units.
 Meanwhile, the number of monographs devoted to the monumental art of specific courts is growing.
-A good impression of recent Mexican and North American art historical scholarship can be gathered from the exhibition catalog 'Courtly Art of the Ancient Maya' (2004).
+A good impression of recent Mexican and North American art historical scholarship can be gathered from the exhibition catalogues Courtly Art of the Ancient Maya (2004) and Lives of the Gods: Divinity in Maya Art (2022).